elastio/bon/website/docs/guide/alternatives.md

 :::

+This feature isn't available today in `bon`, but it's planned for the future.
+However, it won't be enabled by default, but rather be opt-in like it is in `derive-builder`.

-However, `#[bon::builder]` doesn't do that.
-Also a setter that pushes an element into a collection like that may confuse the reader in case if only one element is pushed.
-This may hide the fact that there is a `friends` field which is actually a collection.
+The problem of this feature is that a setter that pushes an element into a collection like that may confuse the reader in case if only one element is pushed.
+This may hide the fact that the member is actually is actually a collection called `friends` in plural.
+However, this feature is still useful to provide backwards-compatibility when changing the type of a member from `T` or `Option<T>` to `Collection<T>`.

-Constructing a collection is a bit different problem to solve, so `bon` provides a separate solution. `bon` exposes a `bon::vec![]` macro (macros for other collections types are planned for future updates!) that includes automatic `Into` conversion for every argument.
+Alternatively, `bon` provides a separate solution. `bon` exposes a `bon::vec![]` macro (macros for other collections types are planned for future updates!) that includes automatic `Into` conversion for every item.
 So in `bon` syntax it would look like this:

 ```rust
 use bon::builder;